TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Observations of

 We extracted a spectrum using data taken between 2025-11-09T14:48:59.347 and 2025-11-09T23:01:48.401 (exposure of 2.9 ks).
 The spectrum is dominated by very soft X-ray emission.
 We fit the spectrum with an absorbed multitemperature disk spectrum (i.e., \texttt{tbabs*zashift*ezdiskbb} within \texttt{Xspec}).
 We employ W-statistics and use MCMC analysis to estimate the uncertainties of the inferred parameters.
 We find no evidence for intrinsic neutral hydrogen absorption ($\rm{NH_{int}<0.5\times 10^{22}}\,\rm{cm^{-2}}$) and therefore fix the absorption to the Galactic value in the direction of \name ($\rm{NH}=1.55\times 10^{20}\rm{cm^{-2}}$; \citealt{HI4PI}).
 The metal abundances are set to Solar values with \texttt{wilm}.
 We find that the best-fitting model under-estimates the emission at energies $>0.7$ keV.
 We thus update our model to include the contribution of a ``Comptonization tail'' (i.e., \texttt{tbabs*zashift*simpl*ezdiskbb}).\footnote{We note that adding the contribution of the Comptonization tail has minimal effects on the best-fitting temperature value and flux.} Within \texttt{simpl} \citep{Steiner09} a hard power-law component with a spectral photon index $\Gamma$ is formed as a result of inverse Compton up-scattering of a fraction $f_{sc}$ of the initial thermal seed photon population.
 Due to the limited statistics, we adopt $\Gamma=2.5$ as found in other TDEs (e.g., \citealt{yao_25}), and fit the other parameters.
 We infer a disk maximum temperature $k_bT_{max}=41^{+5.0}_{-14}\,$eV and $f_{sc}=1.7^{+0.3}_{-1.5}\times 10^{-3}$.
 The 0.3$-$10 keV absorbed (unabsorbed) flux is $3.5^{+0.7}_{-0.5}\times 10^{-13}\,\rm{erg\,s^{-1}cm^{-2}}$ ($4.6^{+0.9}_{-0.7}\times 10^{-13}\,\rm{erg\,s^{-1}cm^{-2}}$), corresponding to an unabsorbed luminosity of $L_{X} = 2.75^{+0.54}_{-0.42} \times 10^{42}$ erg s$^{-1}$.

 We conclude that \name initially shows the very soft X-ray emission that is a hallmark feature of TDEs, but this fades rapidly.
 Fast-fading X-ray emission was also observed for TDE 2019dsg \citep{bran} and TDE 2022dsb \citep{malyali_24}, and has been previously attributed to obscuration of the X-ray-emitting region by optically-thick stellar debris.
 However, the very rapid fading of the soft X-ray component of \name (a factor of $\sim$3 over the course of $\sim$4 hours) is exceptional.
-The X-ray variability of \name warrants further investigation that is beyond the scope of this paper.
+The X-ray variability of \name warrants further investigation that is beyond the scope of this paper, but a comparison to other known populations is explored in more depth in Section \ref{sec:classification}.